ashwinreddy/blog/_notes/Public/People/Lucretius.md

 ---
-title: "Lucretius"
+title: "lucretius"
 feed: hide
 ---

-Lucretius was a Roman poet.
+titus lucretius carus was a roman poet. he believed in [[epicureanism]].